kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/outline.md

 | ---------- | ---- | ---------- |
 | apis.kcp.io/v1alpha1 | APIBinding | false |

-A workload management workspace generally has APIBindings to workload APIs.
-These bindings cause corresponding CRDs to be created in the same workspace.
-The CRDs propagate to the edge, the APIBindings do not.
+A workload management workspace needs an APIBinding to the APIExport of the API group `edge.kcp.io` from the edge service provider workspace, in order to be able to contain EdgePlacement and related objects.
+These are not destined for the edge clusters.

+While kcp core supports APIBindings to APIExports of workload API groups, because the edge clusters are not (generally) based on kcp servers these other APIBindings can not propagate to the edge clusters and can not be used to define workload resources for use in edge-mc.

 #### For features not supported